Killers2/K2host.Data/README.md

 }
 ```
-Every model you create will always need the connection string to your database passed from some other instance or / and variable.<br /><br />
+Every model you create will always need the connection string to your database passed from some other instance or / and variable.

+# Type Attribute.

-We can also add some attributes, this first one is for remapping the object to the database, for example:
+We can add some attributes, this first one is for remapping the object to the database, for example:

 ```c#
 [ODataReMap("OErpUser")]